bibanon/scraping-everyboty/README.md

   -c, --cmnts  Whether or not to download comments     [boolean] [default: true] -t, --tags   Whether or not to download tags         [boolean] [default: true]

+Miscellaneous options:
+  -g, --makehtml      If enabled, it will generate HTML from previously
+                      downloaded JSON                 [boolean] [default: false] -d, --downloadurls  If enabled, it will download images from previously downloaded JSON                 [boolean] [default: false]

 Options:
   --help  Show help                                                    [boolean]